NHSDigital/nhs-app-sample-web-integration/docs/README.md

 ### Username / Password Login

-Choose the `Continue with NHS Login` button to complete the basic login.
-This will take you to the configured NHS Login environment
+Choose the `Continue with NHS login` button to complete the basic login.
+This will take you to the configured NHS login environment
 (defaulted to sandpit at the moment) where you can provide a username (email address) and a password.
-After entering these details, the NHS Login `authorize` journey begins.
+After entering these details, the NHS login `authorize` journey begins.

-Assuming that the details entered are valid, NHS Login will return the user to the endpoint configured in the `WebConfig:AuthorizeReturnPath` property of `appsettings.json`
+Assuming that the details entered are valid, NHS login will return the user to the endpoint configured in the `WebConfig:AuthorizeReturnPath` property of `appsettings.json`

-Please note that this return URL will have to be whitelisted with NHS Login before the journey can complete correctly.
+Please note that this return URL will have to be whitelisted with NHS login before the journey can complete correctly.

 ### Single Sign On (SSO) Login

 If the user already has a SSO token, then the token can be pasted into the **Single Sign On** text field in the **Logged out home page**

-As with a regular login request, a HTTP Request is sent to NHS Login's `authorize` endpoint, but this time with an extra query parameter named `assertedLoginIdenity.`  An example of the URL that gets constructed is shown below:
+As with a regular login request, a HTTP Request is sent to NHS login's `authorize` endpoint, but this time with an extra query parameter named `assertedLoginIdenity.`  An example of the URL that gets constructed is shown below:

 ```